Table of Contents

 - The Colchian Dragon

-- The Caucasian Eagle that tormented Prometheus by eating his liver each
+- Caucasian Eagle: The famous eagle of Greek mythology that tormented Prometheus by eating his re-growing liver each day.

 In Greek mythology, monsters were meant to be opponents for gods and heroes to overcome.
 As such monsters, many of Echidna’s children encountered Greek heroes and most were killed.
 Some of the heroes who faced off with Echidna’s children include Heracles, Bellerophon, Jason, Theseus and Oedipus.